ydb-platform/benchhelpers/tpcc/ydb/README.md

 The TPC-C setup involves the following components:
 1. Helper scripts located in this directory.
 Execute them on any random machine.
 2. TPC-C clients, which can be executed on the same machine as the helper scripts.
 However, for a reasonable YDB cluster, it is recommended to have multiple machines running the TPC-C clients.
-Please, check hardware [requirements](https://github.com/ydb-platform/benchbase#hardware-requirements) for TPC-C clients.
+Please, check hardware [requirements](https://github.com/ydb-platform/tpcc#hardware-requirements) for TPC-C clients.
 3. A running YDB cluster.
 While it can be on the same machines where the TPC-C client is executed, we strongly advise having separate machines for the YDB cluster.
-4. Prepare a file containing a list of TPC-C hosts (separated by new lines) to run the TPC-C client on.
+4. Prepared file containing a list of TPC-C hosts (separated by new lines) to run the TPC-C client on.
 Note that if your machine has multiple cores, you can run multiple instances of TPC-C on the same machine.
 For example:

 ```
 cat << EOF > tpcc.hosts